 #3 Pre-stretch your tights.

-When your tights are new, you'll want to stretch them before putting them on.
+When your tights are new, you'll want to gently stretch them before putting them on.
 One unconventional way to stretch your tights is by wetting them and tossing them in the freezer.
 The theory behind this is that when the tights freeze, the fibers are stretched.
 Then once they thaw and dry, you can wear them without fear of runs.
+We've tried this hocus pocus but not sure if we just convinced ourselves it worked (haha) or if it actually did?
 Before every wear you should at least be stretching your tights with your hands.

-#5 Pull tights up by the ankle, not the waist.
+#5 Pull tights up (slowly) beginning at the ankle first.

 #6 Wash them by hand or in a mesh bag.

 Tights should be washed by hand, but if you're in a rush, you can throw them in the washing machine in a mesh bag.
-Keep them separate from other clothing and make sure there's nothing that will snag them.
+Keep them separate from other clothing and make sure there's nothing that will snag them like zippers.
 Hang your tights to dry and avoid high heat.

-If you do happen to get a small run in your tights, you can paint clear nail polish over the run or spray hairspray to prevent the run from spreading.
+If you do happen to get an unfortunate small run in your tights or sheers, you can paint clear nail polish over the run or spray hairspray to prevent the run from spreading.
+Hipstik's founder's mom used to do this to her pink ballet tights as a kid (cute photo of the founder, Laura, below) - she kept a Revlon bottle in her dance bag at all times.
 But it's better to avoid them altogether by caring for your tights.
-I have Hipstik black opaques that have lasted me a couple of years, and I'm sure they'll last for years to come.
-Buy good quality tights and care for them and you won't be dealing with runs very often.
+Hipstik's founder still has her prototype pair of Hipstik black opaques that have lasted since the company's beginning and would you believe it?!
+They are still going strong for her.
+Buy good quality tights to begin with and care for them so you won't be dealing with runs very often.
+Hipstik Legwear is made in the USA by women.